jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is a new framework that helps us understand ourselves, our society, and our rapidly changing world.

 We need guidance understanding this transformation.
 From smartphones that connect us globally to medical devices that extend our lifespans, new technologies have become so pervasive that they are now permanent extensions of our biological selves, profoundly transforming how we live, work, and interact.
-In the eyes of evolution, we are becoming something unprecedented—"technological beings," chosen not for our genetics or life experiences, but by our ability to create and harness tools.
+If evolution had eyes, it would see something new taking shape — "technological beings," selected less for our genetics than for our ability to create and harness tools.

 As we embrace our technological identity, we begin to see how the principles of evolution—adaptation, selection, and speciation—now govern our societies, political systems, and economies.
 Accepting that evolution governs these systems is a new paradigm that empowers us to: